debug420/rbx-script-analyzer/README.md

 # rbx-script-analyzer
 Analyze roblox exploiting scripts and reverse engineer them.
+Usefull if you are trying to analyze malicious obfuscated scripts.